stegos/stegos-website/content/news/2019/10/hackathon-bounty.md

 **Task:** Send in Feedback

-**Reward:** 250+ testSTG
+**Reward:** up to 40000 testSTG

 **How to Claim:** Feedback should be sent to support@stegos.zendesk.com.

 Include your public key and Telegram ID with your support request to receive bounty tokens as a thank you!

-Awards will be given at the discretion of our support team, depending on the clarity and usefulness of the feedback received.
+Awards will be given at the discretion of our support team, depending on the clarity and usefulness of the feedback received (the highest rewards will only be issued a few times during the bounty).

 ### Bug Squashing

 **Task:** Report a bug

-**Reward:** 250+ testSTG
+**Reward:** up to 100,000 testSTG

 **How to Claim:** If you find a bug, send us an email about it at support@stegos.zendesk.com.

 Please include as much information as you can to help us try and reproduce the bug.
 Screenshots are always appreciated!

-The development team may be in touch to ask for more information or with requests to
+The development team may be in touch to ask for more information or with requests to add files to your computer to monitor performance.

-Awards for finding bugs will be given at the discretion of our support and development teams, depending on the severity of the bug.
+Awards for finding bugs will be given at the discretion of our support and development teams, depending on the severity of the bug (the highest rewards will only be issued a few times during the bounty).

 ## Daily Free Tokens

 **Task:** Once a day, claim 100 free testSTG.
 Come back on consecutive days to get more tokens.

-**Reward:** 100 testSTG, increasing by 10% for each consecutive day.
+**Reward:** 100 testSTG.
+You also get a bonus for claiming on consecutive days.
+So the first day you'll get 100, the second 110, the third 120, etc., up to a maximum of 200.
+Don't miss a day, or this will reset to 100!

 **How to claim:** Send `/free` to the bounty bot once a day to claim your free tokens!

+Jerry will regularly send the current Top 10 to the Stegos Telegram groups, but you can also send `/leaderboard` to Jerry to see the current Top 10 scores at any time.
+Send Jerry `/me` to see your current score and rank.

 ## Bounty Bonuses